mayank-agg/myLibrary/README.md

 Platform:

-Front-end: HTML/CSS + Javascript
+Front-end: HTML/CSS + Javascript:
 HTML/CSS will be used mainly for formatting and styling web pages while Javascript will be used to make the app interactive.

-Back-end: Node.js
+Back-end: Node.js:

 Node.js is a server side scripting language written in Javascript used mainly due to its fast server side solution and flexibility.
 Since Javascript is used for client-side, using Node will allow us to unify our web application development around a single programming language, rather than different languages for server side and client side scripts.

-Database: MySQL (Relational Database)
+Database: MySQL (Relational Database):

 MySQL is chosen because it offers a set of advanced features including platform independency which allows us to use it with Node.
 In addition, MySQL supports SQL which is easy to implement as it is a simple high-level, strongly typed language.